regionmask/regionmask/docs/installation.rst

 ------------

 regionmask itself is a pure Python package, but its dependencies are not.
 The easiest way to get them installed is to use conda_.
+The package is only avilable on the conda-forge channel.

 .. code-block:: bash

-    conda install numpy cartopy xarray
+    conda install -c conda-forge xarray regionmask

 If you don't use conda, be sure you have the required dependencies.
-You can then install regionmask via pip (it is not (yet) available on conda):
+You can then install regionmask via pip:

 .. code-block:: bash